kargam0167/kargam0167.github.io/_pages/about.md

 > I am fortunate to be a Generation X

-As one of those digital pioneers who transitioned from rotary phones to a world of the Internet of Things, my journey integrated significant cultural and technological shifts, weaving them into my perspective and practices.
+As one of the early adopters who moved from rotary phones to the Internet of Things, my journey has integrated significant cultural and technological shifts into my perspective and practices.

 Having witnessed five seismic tech shifts (personal computing → internet → mobile → cloud → AI) and two workplace revolutions (9-5 office culture → remote work → hybrid models), I am embracing innovations that solve concrete problems while maintaining human oversight.